 4. A Broken Kind of Beautiful

 We follow a model who is aging out of the model industry.
 As her last chance to model, she books a wedding dress campaign in the town where she grew up.
 So she has to go back there.
 In a way, she has to go back and face her past and deal with the hurts from that.
-Then also, the photographer’s love interest is a solid Christian man.
+The photographer’s love interest is also a solid Christian man.
 He treats her with such respect that she’s not used to.
 So it was such a good story.

 Author: Katie Ganshert